isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 existing option definition in the database.
 The structure of the option definition information is the same as in the Kea configuration file (see :ref:`dhcp4-custom-options` and :ref:`dhcp6-custom-options`).
-The following command creates the DHCPv4 option definition in the top-level "dhcp4" option space and associates it with the "server1":
+The following command creates the DHCPv4 option definition at the top-level "dhcp4" option space and associates it with the "server1":

 .. code-block:: json